shrinerb/shrine/doc/plugins/download_endpoint.md

 # Download Endpoint

-The `download_endpoint` plugin provides a Rack app for downloading uploaded files from specified storages.
+The [`download_endpoint`][download_endpoint] plugin provides a Rack app for downloading uploaded files from specified storages.
 This can be useful when files from your storage isn't accessible over URL (e.g. database storages) or if you want to authenticate your downloads.
 It requires the [Roda] gem.

 ```rb
 # Gemfile